plambertULiege/tvcure/README.md

 other quantities can be obtained:
 $$h_p(t|\mathbf{v}(t),\tilde{\mathbf{v}}(t)) = \vartheta(\mathbf{v}(t)) f(t|\tilde{\mathbf{v}}(t)) = \mathrm{e}^{\eta_\vartheta(\mathbf{v}(t))+\eta_F(\tilde{\mathbf{v}}(t))} f_0(t)S_0(t)^{\exp(\eta_F(\tilde{\mathbf{v}}(t))-1}$$
-In the special case where covariates are constant, we return to the preceding extended promotion time model.
+In the special case where covariates are constant, we return to the preceding extended promotion time model with static covariates.

 The combination of **Laplace approximations** and of **Bayesian P-splines** (named *LPS*) enable fast and flexible inference in a